-A cryptanalytically relevant quantum computer (CRQC) running Shor's period finding algorithm [64] can efficiently solve the factoring and the discrete logarithm problem (DLP) in polynomial time.
+A cryptanalytically relevant quantum computer (CRQC) running Shor's algorithm [63] can efficiently solve the factoring and the discrete logarithm problem (DLP) in polynomial time.
 Asymmetric schemes, such as RSA and ECDSA, relying on the foregoing hardness assumptions, thus stand in urgent need to be replaced with their quantum-resilient counterparts.
-While a CRQC can also mount Grover's [33] quadratically faster ($O(\sqrt{2^n})$) brute-force search against symmetric primitives (such as AES and SHA family), the urgency for a post-quantum transition in this case remains less pressing since a doubling of the key length or the hash size restores the original n-bit security.
+While a CRQC can also mount Grover's [33] quadratically faster brute-force against symmetric algorithms (such as AES and SHA family), the urgency for a post-quantum transition in this case remains less pressing since a doubling of the key or hash size restores the original n-bit security.

-Many Internet protocols, such as TLS and SSH, rely on public-key cryptography 1) to provide message confidentiality and integrity, and 2) to authenticate the communicating participants.
-The DNS Security Extensions (DNSSEC) [58-60], being one among such protocols, facilitates the validation (origin authentication and data integrity) of DNS responses with the aid of digital signatures.
+Many modern protocols deployed over the Internet, such as TLS and SSH, rely on public-key cryptography 1) to provide message confidentiality and integrity, and 2) to authenticate the communicating participants.
+The DNS Security Extensions (DNSSEC) [57], [59], [58], being one among such protocols, facilitates the validation (origin authentication and data integrity) of DNS responses with the aid of digital signatures.
 Being the backbone of the Internet, the Domain Name System (DNS) maps a human-readable domain name (www.example.com) to a machine-understandable IP address (1.2.3.4).
-At present, DNS services are also utilized for email authentication [39], acquisition of TLS certificates by proving a domain's ownership [10], and supporting Internet routing security (RPKI) [50].
+At present, DNS services are also utilized for email authentication [38], acquisition of TLS certificates by proving a domain's ownership [9], and supporting Internet routing security (RPKI) [49], [20].

-Without DNSSEC in place, DNS remains vulnerable to cache poisoning attacks [1, 11, 12] wherein an adversary can inject a false domain-to-IP mapping in a resolver's cache, thereby eventually redirecting the users of the poisoned resolver to a malicious website.
-In order to perform a successful attack, an off-path adversary would need to simultaneously guess the 16-bit UDP1 source port and the 16-bit DNS transaction ID.
-However, recently researchers [51, 52] discovered critical vulnerabilities in DNS software stacks that narrowed this search space from 2^{32} to $2^{16}+2^{16}$, effectively enabling them to compromise resolvers' caches.
+Without DNSSEC in place, DNS remains vulnerable to cache poisoning attacks [10], [11], [1] wherein an adversary can inject a false domain-to-IP mapping in a resolver's cache, thereby eventually re-directing the users of the poisoned resolver to a malicious website.
+In order to perform a successful attack, an off-path adversary would need to simultaneously guess the 16-bit UDP source port and the 16-bit DNS transaction ID.
+However, recently researchers [50], [51] discovered critical vulnerabilities in DNS software stacks that narrowed this search space from 2^{32} to $2^{16} + 2^{16}$, effectively enabling them to compromise resolvers' caches.

 Mahabir Prasad Jhanwar Ashoka University mahavir.jhawar@ashoka.edu.in

-Table 1: A size comparison (in bytes) of signature (sig) / ciphertext (ct) and public key (pk) of various algorithms.
+TABLE I: A size comparison (in bytes) of signature (sig) / ciphertext (ct) and public key (pk) of various algorithms.